 Dries Buytaert is supported by a grant from the Institute for the Promotion of Innovation by Science and Technology in Flanders (IWT).
-Kris Venstermans is supported by a BOF grant from Ghent University, Lieven Eeckhout is a Postdoctoral Fellow of the Fund for Scientific Research-Flanders (Belgium) (FWO-Vlaanderen).
+Kris Venstermans is supported by a BOF grant from Ghent University, Lieven Eeckhout is a Postdoctoral Fellow of the Fund for Scientific Research-Flanders (Belgium) (FWO- Vlaanderen).
+Ghent University is a member of the HiPEAC network.
+This work is an extended version of previous work [12].
 We thank the reviewers for their insightful comments.